myselfsagar15/2025_ia651_juttu_bangera/README.md

 - **Confusion Matrix** and **Classification Reports** provided for both models.
 - Isolation Forest demonstrated better performance overall in terms of recall.

+## Approach & Insights
+- Unsupervised Learning: Since labeled fraud data is scarce, unsupervised models were chosen to identify outliers based on the behavior of normal transactions.
+- Dimensionality Reduction: UMAP was applied to reduce the high-dimensional data into two dimensions for better visualization and anomaly detection.
+- Time-Based Features: Patterns observed in transaction times (e.g., fraud being more prevalent in the early hours) can be valuable in detecting fraud.

 ## Usage